 The directors are satisfied with the results for the financial year.
-Galway Hospice recorded a surplus of €2,716,565 the year to 31 December 2023 compared to a surplus of €1,908,699 in the previous year.
-The Increase in the surplus compared to 2022 was due to increased income from bequests and from fundraising events.
+Galway Hospice recorded a surplus of €2,234,287 the year to 31 December 2024 compared to a surplus of €2,716,565 in the previous year.
+The decrease in the surplus compared to 2023 was due to decreased income from bequests.

 The Statement of Financial Activities highlights the results between restricted and unrestricted activities.
 Restricted activities relate to all HSE funded healthcare activities along with restricted income and expenditure arising from donated funds from the public which were donated for a specific activity or purpose.

-Total fundraising income in 2023 was €4,180,716 which was an increase of €1,726,603 compared to 2022.
-The increase was due to additional income from bequests and due to an increase in the number of fundraising events held during 2023.
-Fundraising income of €563,039 was used to cover fundraising and draw costs and to supplement pay and non-pay expenditure for healthcare activities in Galway.
+Total fundraising income in 2024 was €1,565,424 which was a decrease of €93,584 compared to 2023.
+Fundraising income of €446,871 was used to cover fundraising and draw costs and to create a reserve for the construction of a new hospice in Galway.